USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 *Note that these utilities are automatically run by the Autochem feature of the bldit_cctm.csh script, if it is activated.

 <a id=modifychem></a>
-## Modifying the chemical mechanism ##
+## 1. Modifying the chemical mechanism inputs ##
-### 1. See the [git instructions](#github) below if you would like to propagate the chemical mechanism changes in your Github repository.
+### 1.1 See the [git instructions](#github) below if you would like to propagate the chemical mechanism changes in your Github repository.
 If you are assigning a new name to your mechanism, create a new folder under $CMAQ_REPO/CCTM/src/MECHS and copy and update the names of all chemical namelist files, the mech_*.def file, the CMAQ_Control_DESID_*.nml namelist, and the SpecDef_*.txt file, if desired.

 <a id=mech_def></a>
-### 2. Edit mech.def.
+### 1.2 Edit mech_*.def.
-The mech.def file lists all of CMAQ chemical reactions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/mech_${mechanism}.def.
+The mech_*.def file lists all of CMAQ chemical reactions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/mech_${mechanism}.def.
 The [chemmech documentation](../../../UTIL/chemmech/README.md) describes formats for reaction rate constants dependent on temperature, atmospheric number density, water vapor, sunlight, model species and constants such as oxygen and methane mixing ratios.
 The documentation also gives a more detailed explanation of the mech.def (mechanism definitions) sections and formatting rules.
 - All reactions must begin with a name in < > brackets.
 - All reactions must end with # followed by a reaction rate constant with units of cm<sup>3</sup>/(molecules s)
 - In this tutorial, all reactions regenerate the oxidant.